r9y9/nnmnkwii/docs/references/datasets.rst

 Interface
 ----------

-To build dataset and to represent variety of features (linguistic, duration, acoustic, etc) in an unified way, we define couple of interfaces.
+To build dataset and represent variety of features (linguistic, duration, acoustic, etc) in an unified way, we define couple of interfaces.

 1. :obj:`FileDataSource`
 2. :obj:`Dataset`

 The former is an abstraction of file data sources, where we find the data and how to process them.
-Any FileDataSource must implements:
+Any FileDataSource must implement:

 - ``collect_files``: specifies where to find source files (wav, lab, cmp, bin, etc.).
 - ``collect_features``: specifies how to collect features (just load from file, or do some feature extraction logic, etc).

 The later is an abstraction of dataset.
-Any dataset must implements :obj:`Dataset` interface:
+Any dataset must implement :obj:`Dataset` interface:

 - ``__getitem__``: returns features (typically, two dimentional :obj:`numpy.ndarray`)